📝 Purchasing, suppliers & strategy · ⏱️ 3 min read

 Monthly sales to customer/supplier: €1,500

-• Discount on purchases: 10% = €300 advantage
+• Discount on purchases: 10% = €300 benefit

-• Discount on sales: 5% = €75 disadvantage
+• Discount on sales: 5% = €75 cost

-Compare alternative suppliers
+Compare with alternative suppliers

-• How this compares to other suppliers
+• How it compares to alternative suppliers

 How do you calculate the right purchase price? (step by step)